-Our traditional Oilskin products and garments are made from sturdy 100% cotton that is coated with our uniquely formulated oil and wax finish to give the Oilskin its distinctive weatherproof and breathable character.
+Our traditional Oilskin products and garments are made from sturdy 100% cotton that is coated with an uniquely formulated oil and wax finish to give the Oilskin its distinctive weatherproof and breathable characteristics.
 As a specialised material, the Oilskin fabric needs special attention to maintain its weatherproofing qualities.

 The following care instructions will help prolong the life of your Oilskin product.

 - Follow the washing/care instructions attached to the inside of the product.